Fighting at Fréteval

 The Fighting in Fréteval was a battle in the Franco-Prussian War, it occurred in December 14 — 15, 1870, near the village of Fréteval of France.
 In this fierce engagement, a corps of the Prussian army under the command of Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin contested Fréteval with a force of the French army 's Loire Corps under General Antoine Chanzy, but neither side was able to seize the advantage.
 The battle demonstrated the effective combat capabilities of Chanzy's forces, with a huge numerical superiority over Mecklenburg's forces.
-From the 15th of December, however, Mecklenburg's army was reinforced on the left, and in light of that situation Chanzy finally made a retreat to Le Mans.
+From 15 December, however, Mecklenburg's army was reinforced on the left, and in light of that situation Chanzy finally made a retreat to Le Mans.

 Background

 On December 11, 1870, with a dramatic failure for several days with the Prussian Army by Grand Duke Origin Mecklenburg in the Battle of Beaugency, Chanzy began conducting a deplete.
-On the 12th of December, upon learning that Chanzy was beginning to withdraw to the northwest, the Germans launched a pursuit.
+On 12 December, upon learning that Chanzy was beginning to withdraw to the northwest, the Germans launched a pursuit.
 But, Chanzy deceived the Germans: they thought he would run to Tours, but in fact he pulled his troops to a position stronger than the one he had left, on the direct route to Tours and Paris.
 There, he can receive reinforcements from the west.
 Chanzy's troops withdrew under difficult circumstances, and suffered heavy losses in their rearguards.
-However, due to the caution of the German cavalry, the French reached their new defensive positions on the Loir, both from the Vendôme, on the 13th of December 1870.
+However, due to the caution of the German cavalry, the French reached their new defensive positions on the Loir, both from the Vendôme, on 13 December 1870.
 And, on December 14: Mecklenburg's army approached the French, who were stationed at an important position on the outskirts of the small town of Fréteval.
 This location is on the west bank of the River Loir.
 There was forest near Fréteval to the back and left, the forest of Marchenoir to the right, and the River Loir to the background.
 The French also set up artillery batteries in favorable positions, and deployed many snipers in the forest.
 German and French troops seized the hills from either side, and fired at each other across the valley.